Patwan/spring-microservice-practice/Readme.md

 - An independent microservice sitting in a public network
 - This is the entry point of the application.
 A load balancer is used to control and balance network traffic to the microservices,
-- In cloud providers eg AWS its better to use their loadbalancer than building your own one.
+- In cloud providers eg AWS it s better to use their load balancer than building your own one.
 - For this tutorial we will use our own API Gateway which also works as a load balancer.
 - API Gateway can manage and balance out network traffic just as a Load Balancer, just in a different way.
 - Instead of distributing requests evenly to a set of backend resources (e.g. a cluster of servers),